This blog was born in 2007.

 - Michele is Reed’s birth mom and AJ is his birth dad.

-My life in 150 words or less
+My life in 150 words

 I’ve journaled faithfully since I was 17, and I can now look back and see interesting patterns and divine guidance.
 The major transitions in my life tended to come with a twist.